 Major Research Projects

-The Institute for Digital Communications is currently leading the following major research projects:
+The Institute for Imaging, Data and Communications is currently leading the following major research projects:

 - ADEL: Advanced Dynamic spectrum 5G mobile networks Employing Licensed shared access